 Most advertising contracts are short-term and generally run for a few weeks only.
 The majority of our revenue is generated from local advertising, which is sold primarily by each radio markets' sales staff.
-For the years ended December 31, 2018, 2017 and 2016, approximately 87%, 88% and 86%, respectively, of our radio station's gross revenue was from local advertising.
+For the years ended December 31, 2019, 2018 and 2017, approximately 88%, 87% and 88%, respectively, of our radio station's gross revenue was from local advertising.
 To generate national advertising sales, we engage independent advertising sales representative firms that specialize in national sales for each of our broadcast markets.

 Our revenue varies throughout the year.
 Advertising expenditures, our primary source of revenue, generally have been lowest during the winter months, which include the first quarter of each year.
-Political revenue significantly increased in 2018 and 2016 due to the increased number of national, state, and local elections in most of our markets as compared to 2017.
+Political revenue significantly decreased in 2019 and 2017 due to the decreased number of national, state, and local elections in most of our markets as compared to 2018.